bmr-cymru/dmpy/HACKING.md

 is only created if no weak reference is found in the cache, or if the reference is found to be stale.

-With this approach the above reference counting problem becomes
+With this approach the above reference counting problem can no longer
-impossible: even though the user has dropped their reference to 'dms', the 'region' instance of DmStatsRegion is itself holding a strong reference to this object.
+occur: even though the user has dropped their reference to 'dms', the 'region' instance of DmStatsRegion is itself holding a strong reference to this object and deallocation cannot take place until it has been released.

-Each object in the DmStats hierarchy that behaves as a container implements the same caching scheme: new code implementing a container type should adopt a similar approach when data from the base `dm_stats` handle or another native dmstats type must be exported.
+Each object in the `DmStats` hierarchy that behaves as a container implements the same caching scheme: new code implementing a container type should adopt a similar approach when data from the base `dm_stats` handle or another native dmstats type must be exported.

 ### 3.1 DmStats sequence numbers <a name="s3.1"/></a>
-Although the reference count maintained by child objects prevents the deallocation of a `DmStats` object, the state is mutable and may be altered in ways that invalidate the state of child objects that reference it.
-Attempting to access the `DmStats` object with the parameters stored in the child may cause illegal memory references if those regions or areas no longer exist.
+Although the reference count maintained by child objects prevents the deallocation of a `DmStats` object, the object's state is mutable and may be altered in ways that invalidate the state of child objects that reference it.
+Attempting to access the `DmStats` object with the original parameters stored in the child may cause illegal memory references if those regions or areas no longer exist.

 To prevent child objects attempting to access data when this occurs each `DmStats` object stores a sequence number that is incremented every time